 Chiefs to rely on new offensive tackles to protect Patrick Mahomes this season

+The Kansas City Chiefs will rely on a pair of new offensive tackles to protect Patrick Mahomes this season

 ST. JOSEPH, Mo.
-(AP) — The Kansas City Chiefs need to look no further than last season’s playoffs and the sight of Patrick Mahomes hobbling to the sideline against the Jacksonville Jaguars with a high ankle sprain to understand the importance of protecting their quarterback.
+(AP) — The Kansas City Chiefs need look no further than last season’s playoffs, and the sight of Patrick Mahomes hobbling to the sideline against the Jacksonville Jaguars with a high ankle sprain, to understand the importance in protecting their quarterback.

 Yet oddly enough, they were OK watching both of their starting offensive tackles leave in free agency.